ttutisani/CouchDBClient/README.md

 # CouchDBClient
 Couch DB .NET Client - easy to use, intuitive, self-describing library.
-So far, only few functions available - work in progress!
+Caution: work in progress! don't use in production code.

 ## Examples